 Advice Line

-Boston Scientific provides a number of resources that employees and others can use to ask a question, obtain guidance, or report a Code of Conduct concern.
+Boston Scientific provides several resources that employees and others can use to ask a question, obtain guidance or report a Code of Conduct concern.
 Boston Scientific strongly encourages use of these resources.
-One of the resources for reporting concerns is our Advice Line, a toll-free telephone number that anyone can call, 24 hours per day, seven days per week.
-The Advice Line handles calls in multiple languages.
-The toll-free number is 888-968-8425.
+One of the resources for reporting concerns is our Advice Line.

 Note: The Advice Line is not designed for reporting product complaints.
 If you are not a Boston Scientific employee and need to report a product complaint, please call Customer Service at 888-272-1001.
 Boston Scientific employees, please follow corporate complaint reporting guidelines.
+Please visit our Advice Line Portal.

-No Retaliation
+No retaliation

-Boston Scientific does not tolerate any form of retaliation against an individual arising from a good-faith report of a potential violation of our Code of Conduct, a related policy, or of an integrity concern.
+Boston Scientific does not tolerate any form of retaliation against an individual arising from a good-faith report of a potential violation of our Code of Conduct, a related policy or of an integrity concern.
 Retaliation is also prohibited against anyone who assists with, or cooperates in, an investigation of such a report.

-Compliance Program
+Compliance program

 Leadership

-Written Standards
+Written standards

 Communication

-Audit and Monitoring
+Audit and monitoring

 Responsiveness

-Corrective Action
+Corrective action

-Interactions with Healthcare Providers
+Interactions with healthcare providers

 AdvaMed Code of Ethics

-The U.S. Physician Payment Sunshine Act (also referred to as the Open Payments Program), a provision of the Patient Protection and Affordable Care Act, is a U.S. federal law that requires pharmaceutical, biologic and medical device manufacturers to track and report payments and transfers of value provided to U.S. physicians and teaching hospitals.
+The United States Physician Payment Sunshine Act (also referred to as the Open Payments Program), a provision of the Patient Protection and Affordable Care Act, is a U.S. federal law that requires pharmaceutical, biologic and medical device manufacturers to track and report payments and transfers of value provided to U.S. physicians and teaching hospitals.
 If a company such as Boston Scientific makes a "payment or transfer of value" to a U.S. physician or teaching hospital (for example, a meal, travel, lodging, etc.), the company must provide information about the interaction to the U.S. government.
 The U.S. Sunshine Act applies to interactions with U.S. physicians regardless of the country where those interactions occur.

 Payments and transfers of value that Boston Scientific must capture and report include expenses such as travel, lodging and meals, consulting payments, royalty payments and licensing fees, research and clinical-trial related expenditures, educational items such as textbooks and journal reprints, training and education expenses, educational and research grants, and charitable donations, among others.